se7enxweb/Book-Learning-eZPublish/README.md

 # Learning eZ Publish 3

-This file is part of Learning eZ Publish 3 Book.
+This file is part of Learning eZ Publish 3 Book first published By Packt Publishing on April 30, 2004 and later re-licensed as GNU FDL on April 29, 2024 by Graham Brookins @ 7x who is continuing the distribution and development of eZ Publish 6 which is source compatible with this book (minus a few api updates).

 # Downloads